git4impatient/nifiConcurrencyDuration/README.md

 https://www.youtube.com/watch?v=pZq0EbfDBy4

+WARNING - DO NOT RUN THIS AGAINST PROD WITHOUT LOTS OF TESTING DON'T EVEN THINK ABOUT RUNNING IT ON PROD WITHOUT LOTS OF TESTING

+To understand the process start with the goReduceConcurrency.sh script

 ToDo
 - add descrition of attached scripts
 - debug this error message parse error: Invalid numeric literal at line 1, column 31416